Dublin

 In the appeal procedure (applies also to the Dublin procedure), the Federal Administrative Court has the possibility to order a hearing if the facts are not clear enough.[69]
 In practice, it does not make use of this possibility.

 To a certain extent, the Court takes into account the reception conditions and the procedural guarantees in the responsible Member States.
-This is reflected in different leading case decisions as well as other decisions of the Court, notably concerning Dublin Member States such as Greece, Hungary, Italy, Croatia or Bulgaria.
+This is reflected in different leading cases, notably concerning Dublin Member States such as Greece, Hungary, Italy, Croatia or Bulgaria.

-Nevertheless, the Federal Administrative Court confirmed in a leading case decision of 21 December 2017 that the asylum seeker can rely on the correct application of the Dublin responsibility criteria, as an individual right, in line with the CJEU jurisprudence in Ghezelbash and Mengesteab.[71]
+The Federal Administrative Court confirmed in a leading decision of 21 December 2017 that the asylum seeker can rely on the correct application of the Dublin responsibility criteria, as an individual right, in line with the CJEU jurisprudence in Ghezelbash and Mengesteab.[72]

 Legal assistance

-Free legal assistance is ensured at first instance since the entry into force of the new asylum procedure in March 2019.[73]
-Therefore, in the Dublin procedure just as in the regular procedure, state-funded (but independent) free legal assistance is guaranteed to all applicants.
+Free legal assistance is ensured at first instance.[74]
+Therefore, in the Dublin procedure just as in the regular procedure, state-funded (but independent) free legal assistance is guaranteed to all applicants (see also Regular Procedure, Legal assistance).
+Access to legal assistance is also available for persons who ask for asylum in detention or prison.
+For further information, see the general chapter on Registration of the asylum application.

-The relatively short time limit of five working days for lodging an appeal against a Dublin transfer decision constitutes a real obstacle to appealing, especially under the circumstances relating to the COVID-19 pandemic.
+The relatively short time limit of five working days for lodging an appeal against a Dublin transfer decision constitutes a real obstacle to appealing.
 This is even more problematic in cases where the mandated legal assistance decides not to appeal as it considers that lodging an appeal would be doomed to fail.
 In those cases, applicants could theoretically approach a non-state-funded entity for legal advice to ask for support.
 However, this is very difficult due to the remote locations of federal centres, given that most independent legal advisory offices are situated in urban areas.
 Additionally, if a lawyer of one of those offices decides to appeal, the time to gather all information needed is extremely short.

 Suspension of transfers